garipew/mich/README.md

 # mich
 mich is an item selector TUI applet made in lua.

-The presented itens can be selected with tab.
+The presented itens can be selected with <kbd>Tab</kbd>.

-When enter is pressed, all selected itens are written to stdout.
+When <kbd>Enter</kbd> is pressed, all selected itens are written to stdout.

-If no item is selected, on enter mich will write the option highlighted by the cursor.
+If no item is selected, on <kbd>Enter</kbd> mich will write the option highlighted by the cursor.

 ## Building